 - 2 Tablespoons coconut oil

 - 3 large eggs

-- In a medium bowl, combine peanut flour, salt, baking powder, and spices.
+- In a medium bowl, combine almond flour, coconut flour, salt, baking powder, and spices.

 - In a separate bowl, mix coconut oil, almond milk, sweetener, eggs and pumpkin until smooth.